MikeFonseta/OOBD-Project/README.md

-# Progetto Univeristà Federico II.
+# Federico II University Project.

-Software per gestione di una catena di ristorazione.
+Software for managing a restaurant chain.